Last updated Nov 24, 2017

 - Single application process – researchers will see a change from a two-stage application process to a single-stage application process which will contribute significantly to reducing end-to-end application processing timings.

 - Better project underway management – researchers will be able to manage the lifespan of their project on AMS2, i.e. from registration to project completion.

 - Better integration with Showcase.

-You may wish to consider delaying the submission of any new applications as we will be moving to a single stage application (rather than PAF then MAF).
-The time saved using the new approach will more than balance any delay now.
+The 3rd December 2017 is the last day for researchers to submit a new registration or new application in the current AMS.
+We will be moving to a single stage application (rather than PAF then MAF) so the time saved using the new system will more than balance any delay now.

 5. I have an application in draft and may not formally submit it for several months.
 What will happen to my application?

-All applications will be migrated into the new system.
-Any questions already answered will have the text migrated to the relevant questions in the new application.
-Those applications will then be available for editing, updating, and submission through the new single application process.
+Only submitted applications will be migrated into the new system – ‘new’ applications still in draft will not be migrated.
+For the applications we migrate, any questions already answered will have the text migrated to the relevant questions in the new application.
+These applications will then be available for editing, updating, and submission through the new single application process.

 We will aim to migrate researchers ongoing applications to the new system as close to their current progress as possible.
 Moving from a two stage application process to a single application process may result in a request for you to fill in some gaps (based on some slight changes) in order for us to progress your application, but we will do our best to ensure no loss of information that you have already submitted.